austinthecoder/zenv/README.md

 ## Usage

-Create a '.zenv' file at the root of your project:
+Create a `.zenv` file at the root of your project:

 ```ruby
 {